CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 ##### Todo.txt
 *Pros:*
-> 1. Uses command lines to input task. <br>
+1. Uses command lines to input task. <br>
 2. Uses plain text as the normal text. <br>
 3. Sorts the task by priority. <br>
 4. Allows user to enter multiple tasks in a single input box. <br>

 *Cons:*
- > 1. The UI is very poor and not very user-friendly. <br>
+1. The UI is very poor and not very user-friendly. <br>
 2. Beginners may not understand what to do next. <br>

 ##### Google Calendar
 *Pros:*
-> 1. User can change visibility between public and private. <br>
+1. User can change visibility between public and private. <br>
 2. User can make video calls and change the time zone. <br>
 3. User can also add attachments and locations. <br>
-4. User also has a command line mode. <br>
+4. User can also use a command line mode. <br>

 *Cons:*
-> 1. User has to click many times and type nuch text to add a task. <br>
+1. User has to click many times and type a lot of text to add a task. <br>
 2. This application has to be operated online, which means that user cannot use Google calendar when they do not have Internet access. <br>

 ##### Wunderlist
 *Pros:*
-> 1. This application has a very colorful and beautiful GUI. <br>
+1. This application has a very colorful and beautiful GUI. <br>
-2. User can set reminders, additionally the "Do not disturb" button can be used to turn off reminders.
+2. It allows user to set reminders, and turn them off using the "Do not disturb" button.
-3. This application mainly uses a list to represent all the tasks rather than a calendar.
+3. It mainly uses lists to represent all the tasks rather than a calendar.
 4. It has a companion product called Wunderline
     * This is the command line mode of Wunderlist.
     * Uses natural words as commands, content is put inside single quotes.
-    * Data can be exported as a JSON file.
+    * Allows exporting data as a JSON file.
     * Allows searching by keywords.

 *Cons:*
-> It only displays tasks as a list while sometimes the calendar mode can tell users more information.
+It only displays tasks as a list while sometimes the calendar mode can tell users more information.

 ##### Calendar Vim
 *Pros:*
-> 1. This application is a calendar application for Vim.
+1. This application is a calendar application for Vim.
 2. It can view events on Google Calendar.
 3. It has different view modes, like Year view, Month view, Week view and Day view.

 *Cons:*
-> The Graphical User Interface of this application is simple and not user-friendly.
+The Graphical User Interface of this application is simple and not user-friendly.